eltonlaw/machine-learning-models/README.md

 3. If you're having any trouble, [submit an issue](https://github.com/eltonlaw/machine-learning-models/issues).

-### Cloud

-You totally don't need it for this, but if you're so inclined and don't mind spending a few bucks you can setup a GPU instance if you follow this [guide](https://chatbotslife.com/aws-setup-for-deep-learning-fda04db6df75).

 <!-- Accuracy Scores (Setup a table showing top-1, top-5 errors etc. for each implemented model)-->